Bluff War

 The Bluff War, also known as Posey War of 1915, or the Polk and Posse War, was one of the last armed conflicts between the United States and Ute and Paiute Native Americans (Indians) in Utah.
 In March 1914, several Utes accused Tse-ne-gat (also known as Everett Hatch), the son of the Paiute Chief Narraguinnep ("Polk"), of murdering a shepherd named Juan Chacon.
 When a posse attempted to arrest Tse-ne-gat in February 1915, the Paiute and Ute bands headed by Polk and Posey resisted and several people on both sides were killed or wounded.
 The conflict took place near the town of Bluff, Utah.
 In March 1915, after negotiations, Polk surrendered Tse-ne-gat to U.S. Army General Hugh L. Scott.
-In July 1915 he was found innocent of murder in a trial in Denver.
+In July 1915 he was found not guilty of murder in a trial in Denver.

 Background

 In the early 20th century the rugged desert country north of the San Juan River in southeastern Utah was occupied by several bands of Ute and Paiute Indians.
 The band of "Chief Posey" consisted of about 100 men, women, and children.
 The band of "Old Polk" consisted of about 85 people.
 They were among the last Native American people in the continental United States to roam freely, unconfined by an Indian Reservation.
 Their hunting and gathering livelihood, however, was under threat because of the migration of Mormon cattle ranchers and sheep-herding Navajos into their territory.
 Since the first Anglo settlements in the region about 1880 a number of clashes between the two groups had taken place.
 The U.S. Army, which had attempted to keep peace between the Anglos and the Indians, was withdrawn from the region during the 1890s.
 The Anglos occupied the best lands and claimed scarce sources of water and the Utes often stole or butchered Anglo livestock or were destitute and begged for food.
 By contrast with the Native American population of a few hundred, the non-Indian population of San Juan County where the conflict occurred was 2,377 in 1910 and increasing.